chowe119/ai-resources/README.md

-# ai-resources
+# AI Resources
-Collection of resources on generative AI
+A collection of resources on generative AI

 1. Systemic Bias resources
 2. Data Bias resources